szeness/Timer_centralpark/README.md

 tho there is one bug lasting , its when u type a new time, 0 minutes and some seconds, it will count 1 min on it. will fix it..

-its a small steps for human kind
+its a small steps for human kind in 2022. but once its been a huge one I guess